Recurring billing

 What is recurring billing?

-Recurring billing is a payment method where customers are automatically charged at regular intervals, such as weekly, monthly, or annually, for ongoing access to a product or service.
-It’s a core feature of subscription-based businesses and helps ensure continuous service without needing customers to take action each time.
+Recurring billing is a payment method where customers are automatically charged at regular intervals (weekly, monthly, quarterly, or annually) for ongoing access to a product or service.
+It is also referred to as subscription billing, automatic billing, or recurring charges, and is a core feature of every subscription-based business.

 Types of recurring billing